MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-managed-code.md

 ...
 ```

-In the preceding example, notice that the version of the CLR (clr.dll) matches the version of the DAC (mscordacwks.dll): v4.0.30319.
+In the preceding example, notice that the version of the CLR (clr.dll) matches the product version of the DAC (mscordacwks.dll): v4.0.30319.
 Also notice that both components are 64-bit.

 ### <span id="Using_the_SOS_Debugging_Extension_"></span><span id="using_the_sos_debugging_extension_"></span><span id="USING_THE_SOS_DEBUGGING_EXTENSION_"></span>Using the SOS Debugging Extension